evmts/tevm-monorepo/docs/src/content/docs/reference/@tevm/errors/classes/InvalidInputLengthError.md

 title: "InvalidInputLengthError"
 ---

-Represents an error that occurs when an invalid input length is encountered during EVM execution.
+Represents a calldata/creation error that occurs when an invalid input length is encountered during EVM execution.

 Invalid input length errors can occur due to:
 - Providing input data of incorrect length.